 At 11:00 am a bugle plays the Last Post, followed by the traditional two minutes of silence during which time the 15th Field Artillery Regiment’s 21-gun salute can be heard in the distance.
 This is typically followed by the singing of In Flanders Fields by the Vancouver Bach Choir’s Youth and Sarabande choirs.
 After that there is the laying of wreaths at the base of the Cenotaph.

-The entire ceremony, from start to finish, lasts for about 90 minutes or a little bit more.
-Upon its completion the Vancouver Remembrance Day Parade then begins.
+The ceremony, from start to finish, lasts for about 90 minutes or a little bit more.
+Once it finishes, the Vancouver Remembrance Day Parade then begins.

 About the Vancouver Parade